kleros/pnk-merkle-drop/snapshots/README.md

 This utility generates a snapshot for the PNK Airdrop and uploads it to S3.

-The file will be put into the `pnk-airdrop-snapshots` buckket, which is public for readers.
+The file will be put into the `pnk-airdrop-snapshots` bucket, which is public for readers.

 The URL will have the following template:
 ```